LingxiL/Lingxi-s-/Final_Project_Part_2.md

-# Usaer research part 2
+# User research part 2

 Secondly, after getting the interview results, I improved the database, added several other factors to the database, and sketched out the storyboard.
 During the second round interview, I would like to show my sketches/storyline to my audiences to see if the outline, storyline, and sketches can be accepted.